E-commerce

 Basic SEO settings (titles, descriptions)

-Shopify SEO guide
+Shopify SEO manual

-Ensure that the “content and tags” layer remains consistent after technical optimizations.
+Make sure the "content and tags" layer remains consistent after technical optimizations.

 Each template has its own constraints.
 Use this grid as a working checklist, not as an exhaustive list: adapt it to your catalog and your markets.